-With over 20 years of coaching both girls’ youth and women’s collegiate soccer, including 17 years as an NCAA Division I and Division II head coach or assistant, Nowak brings a wealth of experience to the Racing Louisville FC Academy.
+With more than 20 years of coaching both girls’ youth and women’s collegiate soccer, including 17 years as an NCAA Division I and Division II head coach or assistant, Nowak brings a wealth of experience to the Racing Louisville FC Academy.
 The St. Louis native and Western Illinois University alum arrived in Louisville in 2001 as an assistant women’s soccer coach at the University of Louisville.
-Nowak has also coached collegiately at the University of Arkansas, Eastern Illinois University, Bellarmine University, and Western Illinois University.
-Since 2010 he has been part of the girls’ youth program at Kentucky Fire Juniors and Mockingbird where he has been influential in helping to grow the game for local young women in the Louisville area.
+Nowak has also coached collegiately at the University of Arkansas, Eastern Illinois University, Bellarmine University and Western Illinois University.
+Since 2010 he has been part of the girls’ youth program at Kentucky Fire Juniors and Mockingbird, where he has been influential in helping to grow the game for local young women in the Louisville area.
 Nowak holds a USSF C License and a United Soccer Coaches Association Advanced National Diploma.

-JUNIOR ACADEMY DIRECTOR
+RACING ASSISTANT ACADEMY DIRECTOR